therealcs1010/duke/tutorials/javaFxTutorialPart4.md

 ## Using Controllers

-As part of the effort to separate the code handling Duke's logic and UI, let's _refactor_ the UI-related code to its own class.
+As part of the effort to separate the code handling DukeTest's logic and UI, let's _refactor_ the UI-related code to its own class.
 We call these UI classes _controllers_.

 Let's implement the `MainWindow` controller class that we specified in `MainWindow.fxml`.